 One of the most important criteria is having an insurable interest in the person that the policy covers.
 The person purchasing the life insurance policy must have the potential to suffer financially from the insured’s passing to get a life insurance policy on that individual.1 Read on to learn how insurable interest works, what it means for life insurance policies, and how to prove an insurable interest.

-Insurable interest is the legal and financial interest or attachment someone has for an asset or piece of property that a life insurance policy may cover.2 For example, if you own a home, you have an insurable interest in the home since damage could cause financial losses through loss of property value and income used to repair the house.
+Insurable interest is the legal right to insure something because you would suffer a financial or personal loss if that person or property were lost or damaged.2 For example, if you own a home, you have an insurable interest in the home since damage could cause financial losses through loss of property value and income used to repair the house.
 Similarly, if you own a car, you could suffer financial loss if the vehicle is damaged or stolen.
 Therefore, you have an insurable interest in the car.

-Without an insurable interest, policyholders could simply take out insurance policies on many things to profit from insurance payouts.
-Insurable interest helps insurers guard against insurance fraud.
-Therefore, insurable interest in the property is required for you to get an insurance policy on it.
+Without an insurable interest, policyholders could take out insurance on people or property to profit from insurance payouts rather than protect against actual loss.
+Insurable interest can help insurers protect themselves against insurance fraud.
+Therefore, insurable interest is typically required for you to apply for an insurance policy.

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.

-Here are some situations where there is no insurable interest, and, therefore, you can’t get a life insurance policy for another individual:2
+Here are some situations where there is no insurable interest, unless there is proof of financial dependence.

-Life insurance can be an excellent investment, but you can’t take a policy out on anyone.
+Life insurance can be an excellent investment, but you can’t apply for a policy on anyone.
 You must make sure you have an insurable interest and can prove it.
 In general, your spouse and anyone that depends on your income may have an insurable interest in you.
 Business partners, estate plan beneficiaries, creditors, and even your employer could potentially have insurable interests as well.

 If any of the above situations describe you or you believe you have an insurable interest in someone else for another reason, talk with an Aflac agent today.
-Your agent can discuss your options for protecting yourself and your loved ones with life insurance.
+Your agent can discuss your best options for helping to protect yourself and your loved ones with life insurance.

 Content within this article is provided for general informational purposes and is not provided as tax, legal, health, or financial advice for any person or for any specific situation.
 Employers, employees, and other individuals should contact their own advisers about their situations.
 For complete details, including availability and costs of Aflac insurance, please contact your local Aflac agent.